artist-project/ARTIST/source/Tooling/pre-migration/benchmarking controller/README.md

 Functionalities included in this version
 ----

--- 	Creation/Distruction of instances on several cloud providers (Amazon EC2, Trystack, oVirt, Flexiant, Azure, Openstack)
+-- 	Creation/Distruction of instances on two different cloud providers (Amazon EC2 and Trystack)

 -- Execution of existing performance workload
 - DaCapo tool for java-based applications